DaliGaoudi/SmartReach/README.md

 # Smart Reach 🚀

 A powerful email outreach automation platform built with Next.js, Supabase, and Google AI.
-Smart Reach helps you create personalized email campaigns, manage contacts, and automate your outreach process with AI-powered content generation.
+Smart Reach helps you create personalized emails, manage contacts, and automate your outreach process with AI-powered content generation.

 ## ✨ Features